Marriage -- Religious aspects -- Society of Friends

 Found in 16 Collections and/or Records:

-Scope and Content note This collection is comprised of the single volume commonplace book of Seiju Hirakawa.
-It inlcudes extracts of poetry and religious reflection on the occasion of the Hirakawa’s 50th wedding anniversary, or the “Golden Wedding Number.”
-The excerpts and quotations are arranged by topics, and cover topics such as friendship, teachers and pupils, self-expression, books, Pride.
-The volume also includes a personal reflection of his marriage, presumably written by Hirakawa.
+The commonplace book of Seiju Hirakawa inlcudes extracts of poetry and religious reflection on the occasion of the Hirakawa’s 50th wedding anniversary.
+Excerpts and quotations are arranged by topic, and cover topics such as friendship, teachers and pupils, self-expression, books, and pride.
+The volume also includes a personal reflection marriage, presumably written by Hirakawa.